 Cost of Care Calculator

-The average rate for home care across the District of Columbia in 2018 is $16.75 / hr.
-However, the hourly cost of home care in the Washington area is more expensive at approximately $19 / hour.
+At the time of this writing, the average rate for home care across the District of Columbia in 2019 is not available.
+That said, the year prior, the average rate was $16.75 / hr.
+Therefore, it is likely safe to assume the hourly cost continues to be close to this figure.
+However, the hourly cost of home care in the Washington area is available and is more expensive at approximately $22.50 / hour.

 Home health care, which provides minimal medical care, is also available.
-This type of care is provided by medical professionals, and on average, costs $8.25 / hour more than does home care throughout the District of Columbia.
-However, unlike home care, home health care in the Washington area is much more affordable than the rest of the district at approximately $2 / hour more than home care.
+This type of care is provided by medical professionals.
+As with regular home care, the average hourly rate for home health care is not available throughout the District of Columbia.
+However, home health care in the Washington area is available and is quite affordable, costing an approximate $.88 / hour more than home care.

 Medicaid is a federal and state funded health insurance plan for low-income individuals.
 While the general parameters of the program are federally set, the District of Columbia can work within these parameters and administer the program as it sees fit for their residents.
 Like the rest of the United States, the District of Columbia State Medicaid program covers the cost of nursing home care in addition to limited personal care.